Not so long ago, we asked 4 financial bloggers on how they will suggest our readers on spending their first $10k.

 $500 Is All It Takes

 One does not have to starve and scrimp like crazy to make an investment.
-The minimum amount to invest is at $500, which makes it suitable for almost everyone.
+This is because the minimum amount to invest is at $500, which makes it suitable for almost everyone.

 SSB vs Parking Savings In The Bank